-The debate around Drama Schools
+The debate around drama schools

 There is so much debate in the industry as to which is the best Drama school.
-League tables are published every year by different publications and institutions that conflict and add fuel to the fire of fierce competition between schools.
+League tables are published every year by different institutions that conflict and add fuel to the competition between schools.
 There are a number of things to think about and the conclusion at the end of this article may surprise some of you but if you are really serious about this subject then I suggest you read the entirety of this page as it will give you an overview of things to think about.

 What schools will say